 These waters brought forth miraculous healings.
 Cancer was cured, the pain of death was eased, love was kindled.
 Our circle was newly formed when 9/11 came.
 We were able to respond with our training to help ease some of the suffering that was wrought on that day.
 These waters led me to the gates of death itself, and carried me safely into that terrain and back again.
 I journeyed in ways I never knew possible.
 I met spirits I never knew existed.
 Always there was the drum to call us back to our circle, back to sharing, back to sewing our world together again.

 Three years pass quickly in this river.
 When I was away from the circle it seemed like it all might have been a dream, when I returned it was as if I never left.
 Then one day the time came to leave.
 Terry and I were engaged and honored with a room of our own.
 Michael and Sandra approached us during one of our last lunches.
-They had a wedding gift for us – two matching medicine bags bought by them many years ago.
+They had a wedding gift for us – two matching medicine bags bought by them many years ago at an outdoor Sami market.
 A welcoming gesture from one couple who had shared their lives and shamanism for many years, to a young couple just discovering this river.
 Our wedding was just days after the last meeting of our Three-Year.

 Like all rivers this one has a beginning and an end, but it may not be for the living to know where either of those places are.
 I suppose you could journey on it, ask the spirits to take you to the source of shamanism, or to its ultimate purpose.
 I’m content to spend my time exploring its waters, swimming with my wife, sharing with others who spend time here.
 I still have to wear my old skin sometimes, it feels less and less familiar each time I put it on.